caccolillo/Ultra96_v2_repo/README.md

     os._exit(1)  # os._exit, not sys.exit -- avoids running cleanup that
                  # could itself touch the now-suspect mapping

+def enable_device(resource_path):
+    """
+    Writes '1' to the device's sysfs 'enable' attribute (Memory Space Enable in the PCI Command register) before touching the BAR.
+This is normally done automatically by a bound kernel driver's probe() function -- since we're accessing the device raw via sysfs with no driver bound, nothing does this for us, and it resets to whatever the firmware leaves it as on every fresh enumeration (reboot, rescan, board power cycle).
+    """
+    device_dir = os.path.dirname(resource_path)
+    enable_path = os.path.join(device_dir, "enable")
+    try:
+        with open(enable_path, "w") as f:
+            f.write("1")
+        print(f"Enabled device via {enable_path}")
+    except OSError as e:
+        print(f"WARNING: could not write to {enable_path}: {e}") print("Continuing anyway -- if the device was already enabled this is harmless;") print("if not, the mmap/read below will likely fail.")

 def main():
     if len(sys.argv) < 3:
         print(f"Usage: {sys.argv[0]} <resource_path> <offset_hex> [interval_seconds]")